Top Digital Marketing Resources

 A website remains a primary hub for prospective customers to learn about your business.
 The scale of your site can depend on many factors, falling anywhere from a simple one-page landing page to a robust site with hundreds of pages.
 (Most small businesses’ sites are between 5-20 pages.)

-There are many website platforms on the market.
-Our favorites are Wix and WordPress.
+There are many website platforms on the market though Wix and WordPress are our favorites.
 Wix can be easier to navigate for less experienced users and offers a one-stop solution for most of your site’s needs.
 WordPress is highly customizable and powerful though these sites require more technical expertise, especially in their initial configuration and ongoing maintenance.

 Social Media